AlexanderPaulStevens/Assessing-the-Robustness-in-Predictive-Process-Monitoring-through-Adversarial-Attacks/README.md

 ![Methodology_rev-1](https://user-images.githubusercontent.com/75080516/183251884-2b80c28a-fafb-4c7a-929c-59decbae9bbb.png)
 _This figure contains the robustness assessment framework as introduced in the paper.
 The framework describes the different adversarial attacks, the method of application and how the evaluation is performed._

 An overview of the folders and files is given below.
-Note that the hyperoptimalisation and experiments for the deep learning models are performed with the use of [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
-The authors are thankful for this easy-to-use jupyter notebook that provides computing on a GPU.

 ## Files